 Responsible recruitment

-Neste is committed to and is promoting the Employer Pays Principle, with implementation in high risk areas by 2030, to ensure that no worker pays for a job and the costs of recruitment are paid for by the employer, not the worker.
+Neste is committed to the Employer Pays Principle, with implementation in high risk areas by 2030, to ensure that no worker pays for a job and the costs of recruitment are paid for by the employer, not the worker.

 Responsible recruitment means ensuring fair, ethical and transparent recruitment processes that protect the rights and well-being of job seekers.